Florida beach erosion uncovers wooden ship from 1800s

 “It’s going a lot quicker today but it does take a lot of time,” said Arielle Cathers, one of the members of the team, as she kneeled in the sand around the trench unearthing parts of the timber frame with a trowel.
 “You want to go really carefully.”

-Meide, who serves as the director of the research arm of St. Augustine Lighthouse & Museum in Florida, said he is convinced the structure is a shipwreck because of how it was constructed and the materials such as iron bolts that were used.
+Meide, who serves as the director of the research arm of St. Augustine Lighthouse & Museum, said he is convinced the structure is a shipwreck because of how it was constructed and the materials such as iron bolts that were used.

 After the initial discovery two weeks ago, sand from waves reburied the ship’s timbers that had become visible on Daytona Shores Beach.
 Members of the archeological team this week don’t intend to uncover the entire length of the ship, but merely enough to measure it, draw it and possibly take some wood samples to test for its origins.